MTechMobileDevelopment/MTech-Mobile-Development/Unit 2/2.4 Classes, Inheritance/README.md

-# 1.1 Introduction to Swift and Playgrounds Pages 8-19 #
+# 2.4 Classes, Inheritance Pages 154-165 #

 After the lesson be sure to be able to:
-- List three features that make Swift a modern language
-- Describe why Swift is a safe language
+- Describe the differences between a structure and a class
+- Demonstrate how to define a class
+- Describe the importance of inheritance
+- Demonstrate how to write a Swift class that inherits from another
-- Demonstrate how to use playgrounds to run Swift code
+- Demonstrate how to use a Swift class to manage complex state in an application
+- Demonstrate how to create a new subclass
+- Demonstrate how to call a superclass’s properties or methods
+- Demonstrate how to override methods from a superclass.

 ## Assignment ##

-Open and complete the exercises in Lab—Introduction.playground.
-Found in your student resource folder and also referenced on page 19.
+Open and complete the exercises in Lab—Classes.playground.
+Found in your student resource folder and also referenced on page 165.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.

 ## Extra Practice ##

-For a deeper introduction to the Swift language, review all or parts of A Swift Tour in the Swift Programming Language Guide.
-After you have read the guide, build a playground that uses some of the more advanced features you just learned about.
+Read the Classes and Structures section in the Swift Programming Language Guide for more information about when to use a class versus a structure.
+Next, create a presentation or a playground exercise that compares and contrasts classes and structures.
+You can then deliver the presentation to another student.